 “As the partner to a trauma survivor, how do you do it?
 How do you keep going?”

-But since the question came up, I decided to think about a concrete answer.
+But since the question came up, I decided to give it some thought.
 Because as a partner, I do keep going and I know other partners do too.
 All of us keep moving and doing even when it might feel we aren’t doing much at all.

 So I’ve come up with my list.
 This list isn’t about the big things.
 It’s not about going to therapy, or exercising, or making time for self-care.
 This list is about the tiny, small, barely noticeable, moment by moment ways I keep going every day.

 Please keep in mind this list is what works for me.
-If you are a partner, your list may be completely different or a little similar.
-More on that below.
+If you are a partner, your list may be completely different or very similar.
+It’s what works for you.
+(I want to know what you do too.
+More on that below.)

 5 Little Ways I Keep Going as Partner of a Trauma Survivor

 I look out the window.
 I notice the smell of cooking food.
 I try to notice the small details around me.

 I enjoy small moments throughout the day.
 I enjoy texting or talking with a friend.
 I enjoy my daughters.
 I enjoy classical music on the radio.

 Small doses of laughter keep me going and help my relationship with my partner.
 Some of the best insiders jokes my husband and I share are about super stressful stuff.

 Small check-ins on my physical body help too.
 Am I breathing?
 Is my body tense?
 Where is the tension?
 Little check-ins help me stay present and alert.